 Remitly may be an excellent option if you need to send money home to family and friends.
 In this post, we will show you what works and what doesn’t for Remitly.

 Remitly is unique in that it focuses on helping immigrants to send money back home.
 And it does a great job by focusing on things like speed, low fees and flexibility in the way people back home can access their money including cash, bank accounts and mobile money.

-But this is not just another “Remitly is wonderful” type review, I am going to show you where Remitly IS and IS NOT a good option and even who else to consider.
+But this is not just another “Remitly review” where everything is wonderful, I am going to show you where Remitly IS and IS NOT a good option and even who else to consider.

-Like all our reviews, I will show you the good, the bad and even the ugly, so that you can decide.
+Like all our reviews, I will show you the good, the bad, the ugly and even the alternatives – so that you can decide.

 First, here is a quick roundup of pros and cons.

 Disclosure: This post may contain offers and affiliate links to save you money and it also helps us to keep providing the best information.
 For more information, see our disclosures here.

 - Supports cash, bank, and wallet transfers to 130+ countries